simular-fi/dexsim/README.md

   lending:
     usdc_weth_500: weth
 ```
 adds a lending pool for the USDC/WETH pair.
-It specifies the `weth` is the collateral token.
-The format
+It specifies that `weth` is the **collateral** token.

-for configuring lending pools is: `uniswap pool name : name of collateral token`.
+The format for configuring a lending pool is a key/value pair, where the key is the uniswap pool name and the value is the name of the collateral token.
+For example: `uniswap pool name : name of collateral token`.

-When the `dex` is started it will automtically configure and create the uniswap and lending pools.
-Working with
-the lending API is very similar to working with pools....
+When the `dex` is started it will automtically configure and create any specified uniswap and lending pools.
+Interacting with the lending API is very similar to working with pools.

-Example using the configuration above where the lending is available for the `usdc_weth_500` pool and
+Here's an example using the configuration above where lending is available for the `usdc_weth_500` pool and
 the collateral token is `weth`

 ```python